andref15/G4mvc/README.md

 The class in which the links for static files are generated in

 #### StaticFilesPath
-The root path for which links will be generated
+The root path (relative to project dir) for which links will be generated

 #### ExcludedStaticFileExtensions
 A list of file extensions that will be excluded from link generation

 #### ExcludedStaticFileDirectories
-A list of directories that will be excluded from link generation
+A list of directories (relative to project dir) that will be excluded from link generation

 #### AdditionalStaticFilesPaths
 A dictionary of additional static file paths for which links will be generated